-This concept can be applied to testing as well if the tester runs the same tests again and again eventually these tests will be ineffective because no more defects will be found.
+This concept can be applied to testing as well if the tester runs the same tests again and again, eventually, these tests will be ineffective because no more defects will be found.

-As explained earlier in the article, the STLC is a testing process that defines the phases or activities that are carried out to improve the overall quality of the product.
+The Software Testing Life Cycle defines the phases or activities that are carried out to improve the overall quality of the product.

-The Software Development Life Cycle (or SDLC) defines all the phases that are involved in the software development process (which includes the testing of the product).
+The Software Development Life Cycle (or SDLC) defines all the phases that are involved in the complete software development process (which includes the testing of the product).

-The phases defined in the SDLC are:
+The phases in the SDLC are:

 - Requirements Gathering

 - Design the software

 - Build the software